Ergonomics is the applied science of improving the match between people and work space.

 NECK AND BACK PAIN?

-Neck fatigue, back pain, and discomfort in the upper back or shoulders are also common problems experienced by people working in computer workstations.
+Neck fatigue, back pain, and discomfort in the upper back or shoulders are also common problems experienced by people working at desks.

 SOFT TISSUE AND JOINT SORENESS?

 With especially susceptible people or unusually poor workstations there is sometimes an increased experience of soreness or pain in joints or soft tissues that doesn’t go away by itself without making some changes.
 Listen to the signals your body sends, and see the tips on the rest of this page

 Equipment adjustments are important, but can only promote comfort for repetitive stress on joints.
 You still need to use good posture and work methods to avoid injuries.
 NO chair ( No matter how expensive and high tech it is) can correct bad posture.
 Human bodies are NOT designed for sitting at a desk for hours.
 When you feel the need to “reposition” that is a sign your body is telling you you are sitting too long.
 Get up and walk or stand, take short breaks, and stretch to control fatigue.

 If you feel like you are having on and off neck pain, wrist pain, shoulder pain, numbness/tingling, or low back pain that won’t go away talk to you doctor immediately.
 Your desk setup may be the cause